Myrdincx/old-website/content/_index.md

 I'm a psychology/sociology **student** based **in Belgium**.
 I enjoy linguistics, music (playing the alto sax), hiking, [photography](https://pinterest.com/myrdincx/_created), cats, stargazing and reading.

-[^1] The picture of the cat was made by my sister.
-Credits to her :)